deathworlders/online/content/book/deathworlders/chapter-29-forges.md

 “Well, if you’re not ready for him…”

 Xiù got what she was driving at and laughed.
 “Um… Al… I love listening to you and him.
-I think I’d like to watch sometime, and I want you to be there when I’m finally ready...
-And I really do love you… but I think I’m still basically straight.”
+I think I’d like to watch sometime, and I want you to be there when I’m finally ready...And I really do love you… but I think I’m still basically straight.”

 “I know, I know…” Allison agreed.
 “I know what you mean.
 I think I’m still basically straight too… but I *am* curious to know what it’s like.”